THE ROLLING STONES: March 1964 - June 1965

 From pictures taken in the second week in April, it is evident that Bill had an AC80/100 with brown cloth, a BASS logo, and two speaker sockets one above the other, enabling (presumably as before) two Foundation Bass cabs to be driven.

 Above, views of the Ready, Steady, Go!
 Mod Ball, 8th April 1964, Empire Pool, Wembley.
-One can just make out the "BASS" logo on the front of the amp.
-Underneath, a view from back view of the stage.
+The spare anmp is an AC50 Mark 1 in a thin-edged box.
+In the picture taken from the audience, one can just make out the "BASS" logo on the front of Bill's AC80/100.

 The arrangement of the back panel is identical to this fine thin-edged AC80/100 (serial no.150), currently in Florida.

 Above, a schema of the arrangement of the back panel of Bill's first AC80/100.

 Serial no. 150, in a private collection in Florida.
 For its brown grille cloth see this page.

 Keith from some unknown concert probably in Spring 1964.
 Note the BASS flag on the AC80/100 to his right.

 Brian Jones still with his Gretsch - the Vox teardrop arrived before the US tour in June 1964.
 On stage, either two AC50s and an AC80/100, or two AC80/100s and an AC50.
 The amp Brian is switching on certainly looks like an AC80/100 with a solid back panel and Bulgin connector low down on the right.
 The amp further up the stage looks like an AC80/100 too.

 San Bernardino, Swing Auditorium, 5th June 1964, first date of the first US Tour - the Standells' bassist using Bill's AC80/100.